-We all know what inflammation looks and feels like.
-It’s that patch of swollen red skin after scratching a mosquito bite, or the pain of an abscessed tooth.
-Inflammation is the body’s way of telling us it’s fighting off the enemy of pathogens, poisons, and irritants, so it can heal.
-But what if inflammation—like a raging forest fire—was destroying everything in its path?
-How do we fight it?
-Usually, we seek the advice of a doctor, hoping they’ll provide a remedy.
-At best, they’ll run a series of tests and prescribe antibiotics and or pain medication.
-But all we’ve done is relieve the symptom, not the problem, because if chronic low-grade inflammation persists, the body switches to DEFCON-1 or autoimmune mode and prepares for nuclear armament and attacks healthy tissue, mistaking it for pathogens.
+Everyone knows what inflammation looks and feels like: The fever of a cold, a red patch of itchy skin, the pain of an abscessed tooth.
+Inflammation is the body’s way of telling us it’s fighting off pathogens, poisons, and irritants, so it can heal.
+If it persists, we seek the advice of a doctor to provide a remedy.
+But all we’ve done is address the symptom, not the problem.
+If chronic low-grade inflammation continues unabated, the body switches to autoimmune mode, attacking healthy tissue, mistaking it for pathogens.

 -The anti-inflammatory diet

-While there are those who recommend that all meat, grain, fat, and dairy be eliminated from our diet, most nutritional experts concur that unless someone has developed direct allergies or sensitivities related to these foods, they should not be excluded from a balanced healthy diet.
+While some diet gurus recommend that all meat, grain, fat, and dairy be eliminated, nutritional experts concur unless someone has developed allergies or sensitivities related to these foods, they should not be excluded from a balanced, healthy diet.
 The key is moderation.
-However, lessening the consumption of meat, dairy, and fat, and eliminating refined, processed food is a more optimal approach.
-Even America’s premier healthcare provider, Kaiser Permanente, is advocating a high plant-based diet and challenging their patients to adopt an anti-inflammatory diet to cure chronic illnesses such as type-2 diabetes.
+Lessening the consumption of meat, dairy, and fat, and eliminating refined, processed food, is a more optimal approach.
+Even America’s premier healthcare provider, Kaiser Permanente, advocates a high plant-based, anti-inflammatory diet to lower cholesterol, manage hypertension, cure type-2 diabetes, and slow the cognitive decline of Alzheimer’s.

-Most of us can go into our refrigerator/freezer right now and find a stockpile of inflammatory foods.
-They lay hidden in packaged frozen meals, processed snacks, bottled soda, salad dressings, and condiments.
-Or in our pantries, where boxes of crackers, cookies, chips, enriched flours, pasta, refined sugars, and table salt reside.
+Most of us unknowingly harbor a stockpile of inflammatory foods.
+They’re hidden in frozen meals, processed deli meats, soda, dressings, and condiments.
+In our pantries, crackers, cookies, chips, enriched flours, refined sugars, salt, and spice blends laced with flavor-enchancing preservatives reside.

 Rather than eliminate everything at once, shift your focus.
-Next time you’re at the market, instead of shopping the aisles and freezer sections, shop the perimeter.
-Food manufacturers spend millions of dollars on research to better understand what the consumer buys and how they shop.
-Additionally, they pay top dollar to have their merchandise prominently displayed in supermarkets.
-In turn, supermarket chains have a vested interest to keep you, the consumer, in the food aisles and freezer sections with the lure of discount coupons.
-All the more reason to keep your GPS set to the store’s perimeter, where you have the opportunity to make wiser, more informed food choices in selecting fresh, organically grown produce, grass-fed meat, cage-free poultry, wild-caught seafood, and dairy.
-Better still, shop your local farmer’s markets and smaller independent stores; this way, you’re helping support local businesses and not the mega-chains.
-But if you happen to find yourself in the Bermuda Triangle of the freezer section and cookie aisle, read the labels.
-I maintain a 5-ingredient rule, anything over that, I toss back.
+Next time you’re at the market, instead of shopping the aisles and freezer sections, shop the perimeter where you can make wiser, more informed choices.
+Food manufacturers spend millions on research to understand what the consumer buys and how they shop.
+They pay top dollar to prominently display their merchandise.
+In turn, supermarkets have a vested interest in keeping the consumer in the aisles and freezer sections with the lure of coupons.
+Don’t be fooled.
+Shop smart.
+Better still, shop at your local farmers’ markets and independent stores; this way, you’re supporting local businesses.
+But if you find yourself wandering the aisles, read the labels.
+I maintain a 5-ingredient rule: anything over that, I shelve.

 And God, you are bringing this to everyone’s attention !!!
 I have tried to live this way my entire life, but now I am getting rid of many things that I thought were not so bad !
 I am learning and you are showing us the path.
 Thank you